marekplaza/Cillium-QuickStart/README.md

 ## Overview

-This Quick Start demo shows You how to create the simplest Kubernetes Cluster (kind), install neccessry tool like kubectl and then install Cillium CNI and CLI tool as well hubble component to get and visual flows between sample
+This Quick Start guide demonstrates how to easily create a basic Kubernetes Cluster using Kind, install essential tools like kubectl, and then deploy Cilium CNI along with the CLI tool and Hubble component for visualizing network flows between sample applications PODs.

 ## Getting Started